luoxufeiyan/wiki.luoxufeiyan.com/docs/index.md

 # Frontpage

-Welcome to my knowledge base, where I store my reading notes and code snippets.
-This wiki serves as a personal repository to organize and share knowledge I've acquired over time.
-The goal is to continuously expand this site with new insights from books, online courses, and hands-on coding projects.

-Topics covered range from programming languages like Python and Flutter to computer science fundamentals like data structures and algorithms.
-Practical tutorials on web development and machine learning techniques are included as well.
-Code samples demonstrate how to implement concepts in code.

-The wiki is [open source](https://github.com/luoxufeiyan/wiki.luoxufeiyan.com/) and available for anyone to use as a learning resource.
-[Downloadable ebooks](https://github.com/luoxufeiyan/wiki.luoxufeiyan.com/archive/refs/heads/master.zip) in Markdown format provide an offline version.

-References are provided throughout for attribution.
+Welcome.
+This knowledge base started as my private corner of the web – a place to diligently collect reading notes, code snippets, and personal insights.
+It served simply as my own organizational tool for the knowledge I was accumulating.

+Over time, the desire to share what I've learned prompted me to open this space to others.
+The content largely centers on computer-related topics, including programming languages (like Python and Flutter), computer science foundations (data structures, algorithms), web development practices, and machine learning explorations, complete with illustrative code examples.
+You will also find occasional entries reflecting on personal experiences and notes from various books.

+This site is intended as a continuously evolving resource, reflecting ongoing learning.
+In the spirit of sharing, it's [open source](https://github.com/luoxufeiyan/wiki.luoxufeiyan.com/), and [e-book in Markdown versions](https://github.com/luoxufeiyan/wiki.luoxufeiyan.com/archive/refs/heads/master.zip) are available for download if you prefer offline access.
+References are included for proper attribution where applicable.

-**This knowledge base is provided as is without warranty of any kind.**
+This knowledge base is provided 'as is,' representing my current understanding, without any form of warranty.

 ## 首页